 Sometimes you need a bit more isolation for the noisy conditions involved in your daily routine.
-However, if you're going to be carrying your headphones often, to isolate you while commuting or working out, then you may want something a bit more portable.
-In this case, noise canceling in-ears or earbuds are the best solution for users who want the most isolation in the smallest format.
+However, if you're going to be carrying your headphones often, either to isolate you while commuting or working out, then you may want something a bit more portable.
+In this case, noise cancelling in-ears or earbuds are the best solution for users who want the most isolation in the smallest format.

-On the upside, they come with a couple of tip options to help you find the right fit.
-They also isolate very well in noisy environments with a competent ANC feature that cancels a lot of low-frequency noise.
-That, combined with the great passive isolation from the in-ear fit, makes them a great choice for commute and travel and a suitable option for most use cases since they also have a decent 10.3-hour battery life and passive playback, which is very rare for a wireless in-ear design.
-This means that if they run out of battery you can always use them with the provided audio cable to continue listening to your music (without noise canceling).
+If you want a better-built alternative to the Bose QuietControl 30, then consider the Sony WI-1000X.
+They’re not as comfortable as the QC 30 since they have a more typical in-ear fit and a more rigid, bulky, neckband, but their build quality is better.
+They also support passive playback, which is very rare for a wireless in-ear design.
+This means that if they run out of battery you can always use them with the provided audio cable to continue listening to your music (without noise cancelling).
 This makes them a bit more versatile than most of the recommendations on this list.
-They also come with a pretty good companion app that gives you access to great EQ, room effects, and noise canceling options.
+They also come with a pretty good companion app that gives you access to great EQ, room effects, and noise cancelling options.

-If you like the around the neck earbud design of the Bose QuietControl 30 and the Sony WI-10000X but find them slightly too expensive, then consider the Jabra Elite 65e instead.
-They do not cancel noise as well as the Bose and they have a slightly looser earbud fit that you have to get just right to really benefit from the noise canceling.
+If you like the neckband design of the Bose QuietControl 30 but find them slightly too expensive, then consider the Jabra Elite 65e instead.
+They don’t cancel noise quite as well as the Bose and they have a slightly looser earbud fit, but their neckband is more flexible and its rubber coating feels more durable than that of the QC30.

-However, with the right fit, they isolate well enough for noisy environments, and since they barely leak, you can play your music at much higher volumes than noise canceling over-ear without distracting the people around you.
-They also have a good dedicated in-line microphone which makes them an even better option for the office.
+With the right fit, the Jabra Elite 65e isolate well enough for noisy environments, and since they barely leak, you can play your music at much higher volumes than noise cancelling over-ear without distracting the people around you.
+They also have a decent dedicated in-line microphone which makes them an even better option for the office.

-If you do not care whether your headphones actively or passively isolate against ambient noise as long as they block out enough of your surroundings for your busy commutes, then get the KZ AS-10, they're the best noise cancelling in-ear headphones in the budget category.
-They are a simple wired headset, so they won't be as convenient for everyone as the wireless options on this list.
-They are also completely passive headphones with no noise canceling feature.
+If you do not care whether your headphones actively or passively isolate against ambient noise as long as they block out enough of your surroundings during your busy commutes, then get the KZ AS-10.
+They’re simple wired headphones that are surprisingly well-built with with a detachable cable that you can replace and even upgrade with a microphone.

 Our recommendations above are what we think are currently the best noise cancelling in-ear headphones and earbuds to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).